 Print and Pattern Client Work

 Client artwork.
-Left, book illustration from 1999 (New Zealand, Germany), right, recent illustration for a line of gift products (Japan).
+Left, book illustration from 1999 (New Zealand, Germany), the first book I illustrated and still my favorite.
+Right, recent client illustration for a line of gift products (Japan).